 Best Practice #5: Foster organizational alignment.

 Unified commerce touches many teams within an organization.
-Creating alignment across these stakeholders will accelerate progress, maximize ROI and ensure long-term success.
+Aligning these stakeholders will accelerate progress, maximize ROI and ensure long-term success.

 Start by bringing together marketing, product, operations, IT, ecommerce and customer service stakeholders to identify their specific goals and objectives.
 Understanding these goals will allow you to build a strategy that keeps everyone engaged and delivers the most value.